UCASV/proyecto-final-grupo-35/README.md

     - Now you can close the window

-2. Download and unzip [Release v1.0.2](https://github.com/UCASV/proyecto-final-grupo-35/releases/tag/1.0.2) on your PC
+2. Download [Release v1.0.2](https://github.com/UCASV/proyecto-final-grupo-35/releases/tag/1.0.2) on your PC

 3. Execute SRVInstall.exe file